 While most of those tomatoes wound up on sandwiches and in salads, over the years I’ve found other ways to enjoy fresh tomatoes: diced for salsas and pico de gallo, (sun)dried in the oven and tossed with pasta; even roasted and blended for soups and sauces.

 Who knew that tomatoes had so many health benefits?
 The high levels of antioxidants, including lycopene, found in tomatoes have been linked to a reduced risk of certain types of cancer, heart disease, and other chronic conditions.
 They are also a good source of vitamins C and K, potassium, and folate, too.

 Recently, I remembered a recipe I tried a hundred years ago (OK more like 15) for tomato pie and thought to myself, ‘Self--you really need to make that tomato pie again, it was like the best damn tomato pie you ever ate’.

 Made with juicy, ripe tomatoes, fresh basil and 3 different types of ooey, gooey cheeses--I have to agree with myself--this pie is pretty damn good.A word of warning about this pie: It’s absolutely beautiful to look at whole, but once you start slicing, it’s a big ole cheesey, tomatoey mess.
 To help keep your pie from falling apart, you can eliminate some of the moisture in the tomatoes before assembling your pie by putting the sliced tomatoes in a colander over a bowl, then salting them slightly on both sides to allow the liquid draw out.
 Refrigerate for about an hour or so, drain, then pat dry with a paper towel.

-For a meat free meal, serve the tomato pie with a nice tossed salad with Italian vinaigrette dressing and slices of crusty Italian bread dipped in olive oil.
+This recipe makes a great side dish to just about any grilled meat, like steak, sausage or chicken.
+For a meat free meal, serve the tomato pie with a light salad tossed with Italian vinaigrette dressing and a nice glass of pino greesh.